Back

 Guest restrictions

 Not pet friendly anymore due to past problems.
-Neighbors have hunting dogs that are sometimes loose and trained to kill other animals.
-Village is full of cats that would be disturbed by dogs.
+Neighbours have hunting dogs that are sometimes loose and trained to kill other animals.
+The village is also full of cats that would be disturbed by dogs.

 Payment & cancellation policy